Andr\'e-Oort for a Nonholomorphic Modular Function: Special Sets

-where Therefore each coefficient of $X$ is an element of the field of AHM functions $F^*=\mathbb{C}(j,\chi^*)$, so can be written as a quotient of complex polynomials in $j$ and $\chi^*$.
+Hence each coefficient is a polynomial in $1/\Imm\tau$ with coefficients which are meromorphic functions on $\uh$.
+Since they are also $\slz$-invariant, each coefficient is therefore an element of the field of AHM functions $F^*=\mathbb{C}(j,\chi^*)$, so can be written as a quotient of complex polynomials in $j$ and $\chi^*$.
 In each such rational function, we can replace instances of $j$ and $\chi^*$ with variables $Y$ and $Z$.
-If we do this for each coefficient of $X$, we get a polynomial
+If we do this for each coefficient, we get a polynomial

 with $\Psi_N^0(X,j(\tau),\chi^*(\tau))=0$ if and only if $X=\chi^*(g\tau)$ for some $g\in M_N$.

 Next, note that